CJHwong/py-clean-architecture-examples/README.md

 ## TODO

-- [ ] Add a glossary of allowed Clean Architecture vocabulary terms and their definitions.
+- [x] Add a glossary of allowed Clean Architecture vocabulary terms and their definitions.
+See [Glossary](./doc/glossary.md).
 - [ ] Write a concise summary of Clean Architecture principles for the introduction.
 - [ ] Provide an example of a simple GUI application using Clean Architecture.
 - [ ] Add more advanced examples (e.g., microservices, event-driven, or async patterns).